 |Loan origination fee||1% of loan amount|

 |Title search fee and title insurance||$300 to $2,500|

 When are closing costs due?

 Closing costs are due when you close on the sale of your home — the final step before you hand over the keys to the buyer.
-You will pay these fees when you and the buyer meet with the closing agent, title company and/or attorney to disburse the funds and sign documents to complete the sale.
+You will pay these fees when you and the buyer meet with the closing agent, title company and/or attorney to disburse the funds and sign the documents to complete the sale.

 The law requires that both the buyer and seller receive closing documents that provide the details of the transaction at least three business days before closing.
-These documents include an itemized list of closing fees.
+These documents will include an itemized list of closing fees.

 How to reduce closing costs

-The good news for sellers is that closing costs usually come out of the proceeds they receive from the sale, so you probably won’t have to come up with extra cash out of pocket if you’re on the listing side of things.
+The good news for sellers is that closing costs usually come out of the proceeds they receive from the sale.
+So you probably won’t have to come up with extra cash out-of-pocket if you’re on the listing side of things.
 There are a few ways, though, that you can try to lower fees:

 - Negotiate better terms from your real estate attorney or title company.

-Keep in mind that your closing costs are in addition to the other costs of selling a house, including home repairs, staging costs and mortgage payments if you buy another house before your previous one sells.
+Keep in mind that your closing costs as the seller are in addition to the other costs of selling a house, including home repairs, staging costs and mortgage payments if you buy another house before your previous one sells.
 You may also be responsible for capital gains tax on the sale, which can impact your bottom line overall.